-The 1960s brought about many changes for the black community.
+The 1960s brought about many changes to the black community.
 With the assassination of prominent black leaders combined with the mobilization and rebellious spirit of groups like the Black Panthers, the racial tension in this country was at an all-time high.
 Not to mention, the amount of civil unrest that took place was unprecedented.

-In 1965, Daniel P. Moynihan, a close adviser to then-president Lyndon B. Johnson wrote his now famous “Moynihan Report”.
+In 1965, Daniel P. Moynihan, a close adviser to then-president Lyndon B. Johnson wrote his now-famous “Moynihan Report”.
 This was basically a case study on the black family structure.
 Author S. Craig Watkins said it best in his book Representing: Hip Hop Culture and the Production of Black Cinema (1998) by stating “The Moynihan report concluded that the black community suffered from a tangle of pathology…capable of perpetuating itself without assistance from the white world”.

-Moynihan came to this conclusion by looking at black single-mother families, welfare enrollment, and the rates of black male unemployment increasing, as his course of assessment but didn’t include the governments part in creating such realities.
-In 1970 Mr. Moynihan presented a memo to president Nixon suggesting that the country could benefit from a period of “Benign Neglect”.
+Moynihan came to this conclusion by looking at black single-mother families, welfare enrollment, and the rates of black male unemployment increasing, as his course of assessment but didn’t include the government’s part in creating such realities.
+In 1970, Mr. Moynihan presented a memo to President Nixon suggesting that the country could benefit from a period of “Benign Neglect”.

 Which meant taking a break from talking about race issues as it pertains to black people.
 He felt focusing on other ethnic groups was the solution.
 Moynihan stated, “Greater attention to the Indians, Mexican Americans, and Puerto Ricans would be useful”.
 He felt speaking about race too much was the main problem causing all the uprisings around the country.